nguyenpham/ocgdb/README.md

 However, there are many drawbacks for using PGN as chess databases:
 - It doesn’t have structures at all, there is no relationship between games, players, events.
 They are independent to each other.
-In other words, they are just a collection of games, not databases
+In other words, they are just collections of games, but not databases
 - The data may be heavily redundant and inconsistent: names of events, players may be repeated multi times.
 Same events, players may be different in some games
 - Processing speed is so low (compared with binary databases), especially when the number of games large.
-Even some simple queries such as count numbers of games, players,… may take long and unacceptable periods in modern computers
+Even for some simple queries such as count numbers of games, players,… it may take very long and unacceptable periods in modern computers
 - Text size is typically large